CONUS Cost of Living Allowance (CONUS COLA)

 The law governing CONUS COLA stipulates that the data is to be provided by private contractor.
 When the CONUS COLA program was implemented, the 7th Quadrennial Review of Military Compensation (QRMC) concluded that Runzheimer International was the best among the private sector sources.
 We continue to employ Runzheimer International, a recognized leader in providing US and world wide cost-of-living data, to collect the US cost-of-living data that is used to determine CONUS COLA indexes.
 The data for facilities is provided by the commissary and exchange systems.

 The CONUS COLA program covers non-housing expenditures.
 Housing rental, rental insurance and utilities are covered under the Basic Allowance for Housing program.
 The contractor provides us with cost-of-living differentials for a given family size and level of income.
-For 2014, that was for a family of 4, with an income of $68,000 (Service equivalent average is an E-6 with 10 years of service).
+For 2015, that was for a family of 4, with an income of $71,000 (Service equivalent average is an E-6 with 10 years of service).
 The contractor develops a Standard City that represents average expenditures for a typical civilian household.
-Data is then purchased for more than 300 locations to calculate the COLA indexes.
+Data is then purchased for at least 300 locations to calculate the COLA indexes.
 The contractor provides the cost of purchasing this same basket of goods in the requested locations.
 An index is developed representing the percentage of income needed to purchase the same items in each location relative to the cost for the Standard City.
 The availability of military commissaries and/or exchanges in proximity to a Uniformed Service member’s place of duty implies that expenditures for the member will be lower than for a comparable civilian.
 The absence of base facilities increases the likelihood, but certainly does not guarantee that the location will qualify for CONUS COLA.

 7. What are the geographical units for CONUS COLA?